cosmos/cosmos-sdk/x/group/spec/03_messages.md

 It's expected to fail if:

-- the signer is neither the group policy address nor proposer of the proposal.
+- the signer is neither the group policy admin nor proposer of the proposal.
 - the proposal is already closed or aborted.

 ## Msg/Vote